 I stumbled into an anti inflammatory diet.
 I started off with some terrible advice from a well-meaning friend to give the Atkins Diet a try, but quickly found that I couldn’t live on pepperoni and cheese sticks.
 After much trial and error (lots of trial, lots of error!), I discovered a healthier way of eating that has helped me regain my energy levels and keep headaches at bay.
-Whether you call this “anti-inflammatory” or DIRTY, LAZY, KETO, this way of eating has helped me to lose 140 pounds, or half of my body weight, and maintain this weight loss consistently for seven years.
+Whether you call this “anti-inflammatory” or DIRTY, LAZY, KETO, this way of eating has helped me to lose 140 pounds, or half of my body weight, and maintain this weight loss consistently for almost a decade.

 The irony is not lost with an anti inflammatory diet.
 The sugars and starches I previously depended on for quick energy boosts ended up being the culprit of my problems.
 Once I eliminated these foods and replaced them with low carbohydrate vegetables and keto-friendly fruits, lean proteins and healthy fats, the positive effects were immediate.
 Mental clarity, sustainable “even” energy, and pain-free temples were the most notable physical effects I experienced.